 Captions are small chunks of transcribed text that represent the audible content of a media file.
 The words in a caption will appear on-screen at the same time that the corresponding words are spoken.
 They may include sound effects and other meaningful information such as the tone of speech.
 Captions are split and positioned so they are easy to read and comprehend quickly.

-A retime task requires that a pre-existing caption file is reviewed for any errors and re-synced with the media.
+Retime tasks require that pre-existing caption files are reviewed for any errors and re-synced with the media.
 Retimes are often ordered for media files which have previously been captioned, but the captions need to be edited and retimed to fit the client’s needs.

 A completed Retime task will reflect the following:

-- The words within the captions accurately represent all dialogue and other audible content of the file
+- The words within the captions accurately represent dialogue and other audible content of the file

 - The captions show the words on-screen at the same time they are spoken

-Captions for retime tasks need to be edited to meet Ai-Media standards, found in the Recorded Captioning Style Guide.
+Generally, captions for retime tasks need to be edited to meet Ai-Media standards, found in the Recorded Captioning Style Guide.
 Sometimes retime tasks have particular standards that do not match Ai-Media standards.
 Always check the task details for more information about the requirements of a task.

-A sync task requires a transcript file to be synced with the media to create captions.
-The content of the transcript does not need to be edited.
+Sync tasks require transcription to be timed with the media to create captions.
+The content of the transcription does not need to be edited at all.
 The words are timed to appear on-screen at the same time that the corresponding words are spoken.
 Captions are split and positioned so they are easy to read and comprehend quickly.